Last Updated on April 19, 2023 by admin

 Role of Intracellular Signaling in Triggering Cancer

 Rapidly proliferating cells have their individual requirements.
-They are different from the cell resting state.
+They are different from the cell’s resting state.
 Glutamine and glucose are the primary energy sources.

 Cancer as Signaling Phenomenon

 The human network has nodes made of microRNAs and proteins.
-The general network represents the series of DNA who have a prominent role in expressing the genes.
-Edges connecting the nodes incorporate the physical network of proteins, DNA- sequence and microRNA.
+The general network represents the series of DNA that has a prominent role in expressing the genes.
+Edges connecting the nodes incorporate the physical network of proteins, DNA- sequence, and microRNA.